 Yes.
 College is a special experience – designed for you.
 Whether you need to make progress in small steps or giant leaps, we can make sure you learn at the pace which suits you and puts you on the right path.

 We will help you decide which difficulty level of course is right for you, and we will see what help you may need with English and Maths along the way.
 Just in case you are struggling with English or Maths, don’t be too concerned.
 There are thousands of people who started like this and have been highly successful in life after going to College.
 It’s just a matter of motivation.

 There are no jobs – so what’s the point of going to College?

 Unemployment is high – and particularly among young people – but did you ever wonder what the difference is between those with jobs and those without?
 The difference is skills.
 Businesses have to be careful about how many people they employ, it’s true.
 They also have to make sure those people they do take on can work well and be productive.
 We’re here to make sure you have the skills they want!

 What are the teachers like?

-We call them lecturers – and they are different from the teachers you had at school.
+We call them lecturers or tutors – and they are different from the teachers you had at school.
 First of all, just like in schools, they are really professional and have to gain teaching qualifications.